Trojaner/AbpDiscordBot/BlogPost.md

 How you resolve users is up to you.
 For example, you could add a command like "!link" and redirect to your website with a token.
 Another alternative would be linking the discord account via the website with OpenID Connect.
 After that you could resolve the user with e.g. API and http proxies.

-Create and register a principal accessor and register it in the host module.
+Create and register a principal accessor and register it in the application module.
 The principal accessor will allow services and commands to resolve the current ABP user.
 ```c#
 namespace Sample.DiscordBot.Authentication
 {